Fred Costello

-Fredrick W. "Fred" Costello (born February 9, 1950) is an American dentist and politician.
+Fredrick W. Costello (born February 9, 1950) is an American dentist and politician.
 A member of the Republican Party, Costello served as a member of the Florida House of Representatives, representing the 25th District, from 2014 to 2016.
 Previously, he represented the 26th District, from 2010 to 2012.

 Early life and career

 Costello was born in Orlando, Florida, and attended Graceland University, from which he graduated in 1970.
 He then attended the University of Iowa, receiving his Doctor of Dental Surgery in 1974.
 After graduation, Costello joined the United States Air Force, from 1974 to 1977, serving as a Captain, and then returned to Florida in 1977, settling in Ormond Beach and practicing dental medicine.
 He was elected to the Ormond Beach City Commission, where he served from 1999 to 2002, and then was elected mayor, serving from 2002 to 2010.

 Florida House of Representatives (2010–2012)

 In 2010, following the inability of State Representative Pat Patterson to seek re-election, Costello ran to succeed him in the 26th District, which included southern Flagler County and northern Volusia County, stretching from Ormond Beach to Deltona.
 He faced Nathan McDonnell and Vince Champion in the Republican primary, whom he was able to handily defeat, receiving 50% of the vote to McDonnell's 28% and Champion's 23%.
 Advancing to the general election, Costello campaigned on "creating jobs for Floridians in renewable-energy research development and manufacturing," and was opposed by Tim Huth, the Democratic nominee and the former Deputy Superintendent of Volusia County Schools.
 Costello dispatched Huth with ease to win his first term in the legislature, scoring 60% of the vote to Huth's 40%.